komalmane10/sample-repository/README.md

 ## sample-repository
-This is a sample reository
+This is a sample reository.
+We have edited the README file.